Poroslav/cpp-banking/README.md

 # cpp-banking
 I started this project to practice my C++ skills.

-I will probably add more documentation as I go.
+## Branch-specific info
+This branch (src) is *not* stable.
+It contains source code for now.
+After somewhat stable and functional version would be released, I would likely create discrete branches for different features.